Datalog-Expressibility for Monadic and Guarded Second-Order Logic: Introduction

-An important class of CSPs is the class of CSPs for structures $\bB$ that are countably infinite and \emph{$\omega$-categorical}.
-A structure $\bB$ is \emph{$\omega$-categorical} if all countable models of the first-order theory of $\bB$ are isomorphic.
-A well-known example of an $\omega$-categorical structure is $({\mathbb Q};<)$, which is a result due to Cantor.
-Constraint satisfaction problems of $\omega$-categorical structures can be evaluated in polynomial time on classes of treewidth bounded by some constant $k \in {\mathbb N}$, by a result of Bodirsky and Dalmau~\cite{BodDalJournal}.
-The polynomial-time algorithm presented by Bodirsky and Dalmau is in fact a Datalog program of width $(k-1,k)$.
-A Datalog program $\Pi$ is called \emph{sound} for a class of $\tau$-structures ${\mathcal C}$ if $\llbracket \Pi \rrbracket \subseteq {\mathcal C}$.
-Bodirsky and Dalmau showed that if ${\mathcal C}$ is the complement of the CSP of an $\omega$-categorical $\tau$-structure $\bB$ then there exists for all $\ell,k \in {\mathbb N}$ a \emph{canonical Datalog program of width $(\ell,k)$ for ${\mathcal C}$}, i.e., a Datalog program $\Pi$ of width $(\ell,k)$ such that \begin{itemize} \item $\Pi$ is sound for ${\mathcal C}$, and \item $\llbracket \Pi' \rrbracket \subseteq \llbracket \Pi \rrbracket$ for every Datalog program $\Pi'$ of width $(\ell,k)$ which is sound for ${\mathcal C}$. \end{itemize} Moreover, whether the canonical Datalog program of width $(\ell,k)$ for ${\mathcal C}$ derives \goal\ on a given $\tau$-structure $\bA$ can be characterised in terms of the existential pebble game from finite model theory, played on $(\bA,\bB)$~\cite{BodDalJournal}.
-The \emph{existential $\ell,k$ pebble game} is played by two players, called \emph{Spoiler} and \emph{Duplicator} (see, e.g., \cite{DalmauKolaitisVardi,FederVardi,KolaitisVardiDatalog}).
+Interestingly and conveniently, there is a known game-theoretic characterisation capturing whether the canonical Datalog program of width $(\ell,k)$ for ${\mathcal C}$ derives \goal\ on a given $\tau$-structure $\bA$~\cite{BodDalJournal}.
+This characterisation is based on the existential pebble game from finite model theory, which is played on a pair $(\bA,\bB)$ of structures.
+In more detail, the \emph{existential $(\ell,k)$-pebble game} is played by two players, called \emph{Spoiler} and \emph{Duplicator} (see, e.g., \cite{DalmauKolaitisVardi,FederVardi,KolaitisVardiDatalog}).
 Spoiler starts by placing $k$ pebbles on elements $a_1,\dots,a_k$ of $\bA$, and Duplicator responds by placing $k$ pebbles $b_1,\dots,b_k$ on $\bB$.
 If the map that sends $a_1,\dots,a_k$ to $b_1,\dots,b_k$ is not a partial homomorphism from $\bA$ to $\bB$, then the game is over and Spoiler wins.
 Otherwise, Spoiler removes all but at most $\ell$ pebbles from $\bA$, and Duplicator has to respond by removing the corresponding pebbles from $\bB$.
 Then Spoiler can again place all his pebbles on $\bA$, and Duplicator must again respond by placing her pebbles on $\bB$.
 If the game continues forever, then Duplicator wins.
-If $\bB$ is a finite, or more generally a countable $\omega$-categorical structure then Spoiler has a winning strategy for the existential $\ell,k$ pebble game on $(\bA,\bB)$ if and only if the canonical Datalog program for $\Csp(\bB)$ derives \goal\ on $\bA$ (Theorem~\ref{thm:BD}).
+If $\bB$ is a finite, or more generally a countable $\omega$-categorical structure then Spoiler has a winning strategy for the existential $(\ell,k)$-pebble game on $(\bA,\bB)$ if and only if the canonical Datalog program of width $(\ell,k)$ for $\Csp(\bB)$ derives \goal\ on $\bA$ (Theorem~\ref{thm:BD}).
 This connection played an essential role in proving Datalog inexpressibility results, for example for the class of finite-domain CSPs~\cite{AtseriasBulatovDawar} (leading to a complete classification of those finite structures $\bB$ such that the complement of $\Csp(\bB)$ can be expressed in Datalog~\cite{BoundedWidthJournal}).